flyshark/jhu-cs318.github.io/project/setup.md

   <code>pintos/src/misc/bochs-2.6.2-build.sh</code> that will download, patch and
   build two versions of the Bochs for you.
 But you need to make sure X11 and its library is installed.
 For Mac OS, you should install [XQuartz](https://www.xquartz.org).
+  For Ubuntu, you should have `libx11-dev` and `libxrandr-dev` installed.

   - After build succeeds, make sure the `bochs` or `bochs-db` are in PATH.
 You can verify the install with `bochs --version`.